kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - this [post](https://www.reddit.com/r/exmormon/comments/mxu9ga/one_of_the_worst_parts_of_mormonism_probably/) about how Mormonism asks you to not take philosophy seriously
 - this [discussion](https://www.reddit.com/r/mormon/comments/n2kghu/need_some_insights_on_visions_and_miracles_of_lds/) about miracles in Mormonism
 - this [Reddit post](https://www.reddit.com/r/exmormon/comments/nb628x/gods_plan_send_jesus_to_teach_truth_and_establish/) about how confusing it would be for God to use Joseph to reveal the one true church
+- The way Mormons talk about Satan's fight against the church is similar to conspiracy theories.
+Mormonism has certainly had its share of miracles, but it's also had its fair share of demonic possessions and stuff.
+Why does the rate of *both* increase?
+Is this observable in other religions?
 - MAKE TOTALLY SURE THAT THIS DOCUMENT IS *NOT* COMPREHENSIVE.
 JUST MAKE THE STRONGEST, MOST CONCISE POINTS POSSIBLE AND POINT PEOPLE ELSEWHERE FOR MORE RESOURCES.

 ## faith and confirmations from the Spirit